Bunbuku Chagama: Edo period fiction

-This Urokogata edition is considered a remake from 's Bunbuku chagama, dating to the Kyōhō era (1716–1736).
+This Urokogata edition is considered a remake from Kondō Kiyoharu's Bunbuku chagama, dating to the Kyōhō era (1716–1736).
 This text follows a similar story-line except it is a fox which is imperiled with being cooked by the Higashiyama priests and turns into a tea kettle, and the fox entrusts the revenge to the raccoon dog.
 This work too has its precedence, a similar tale dating back to around the Enpō or Tenna eras (1673–1684), and entitled (『京東山ばけ狐』, Kyō Higashiyama bake gitsune).

 In popular culture

 An animated movie based on the tale was produced in 1928 by Yokohama Cinema Shoukai.

 Passing reference to this story occurs in the animated film Pom Poko (1994, Studio Ghibli).

 In the Naruto series, Shukaku, the One-Tail, who is modeled after a tanuki, is mentioned to have originally been sealed into a teapot.
 It is revealed later that his former jinchūriki (human container) was an old man named Bunbuku.

 In Ichiro by Ryan Inzana, the legend of the tanuki teapot (chagama) is woven into a side-story of an American teenager.

 During the Google Doodle Champion Island Games, one of the champions, referred either as "Tanooki" or "Tanuki", is based on the titular character of this tale.